RealDoigt/Dew-Programming-Language-Specification/spec.md

 A `record` is a read-only struct.
 Once the values of a record are initialised, they cannot be changed.
 A new instance of a record should not be declared without initialising it because otherwise the default values will be assigned to the variables.

 ### Union
 A `union` is a struct where only one field of the struct can be used at a time.
 The total size of the `union` will always be of the larger type.
 When the other field of the struct that was not use gets assigned a value, it becomes the active field and the other field becomes the useless field.
-Reading from the inactive field is implementation defined but could yield garbage data, so one needs to be careful.
+Reading from the inactive field is implementation defined so it could yield garbage data.